rafael-oelmann/C.V/README.md

 - Creating new experiences/products for guests to engage with.

 ### Sales And Marketing Intern - Prime Media International
-selling advertising space to Spanish and Latin American clients
+> Selling advertising space to Spanish and Latin American clients

 - Over the phone b2b sales.
 - Selling advertising space within the Spanish and Latin American market (Print, Digital and Radio).